Gesee-y/Cruise.jl/README.md

 ## Plugins

-In order  to extend itself, Cruise rely on a **plugin system**.
+In order to extend itself, Cruise relies on a **plugin system**.
-In Cruise, the systems (or modules) executions are driven by an DAG (Direct Acyclic Graph) which represent the dependcies between modules and their execution order.
-Then a given graph is assigned to a specific part of the gameloop (before update, after update, etc.).
+In Cruise, system (or module) execution is driven by a DAG (Directed Acyclic Graph) that represents dependencies between modules and their execution order.
+Each graph is then assigned to a specific part of the game loop (before update, after update, etc.).

-So a **plugin** is basically a given subgraph that just have to be merged at a given part of the gameloop in the main graph to be used.
+A **plugin** is essentially a subgraph that can be merged into the main graph at a specific point in the game loop to be used.

-This way we can build a renderer plugin, an ECS plugin,a Scene tree plugin, a physic plugin or event a bundles of plugins (Complete ECS architecture plugin).
+This allows us to build a renderer plugin, an ECS plugin, a SceneTree plugin, a physics plugin, or even a bundle of plugins (like a complete ECS architecture plugin or a visual editor plugin).

-## Modules
+## Provided Modules

 > The following structure is just abstract.
 Cruise.jl isn't really structured as such a set of tools.
 It's just a way to illustrate its internals.